music-suite/music-suite/docs/src/User-Guide.md

 (sharpen . sharpen) c
 ```

-As you might expect, there is also a shorthand for sharp and flat notes:
+There is also a shorthand for sharps and flats:

 ```music+haskell
 (cs |> ds |> es)    -- sharp